ColinJClemence/DataScienceStuff/curriculum/week-08/2.6-pc-lab-aws-s3-ec2-part-II/readme.md

 - explain what services AWS offers and which ones are relevant to data science
 - start and terminate an EC2 instance in the cloud
 - store and download data from an S3 bucket
+- configure your instance in the cloud & run script (from github repo)

 ### STUDENT PRE-WORK
 *Before this lesson, you should already be able to:*